Anthony5234534/STAT3011-Project-II/README.md

 ## What we need to do in the project

-1. K mean cluster
+1. K mean cluster (K_mean_cluster.ipynb)
-2. BG/NBD prediction and check RSS of linear vs BG/NBD
+2. BG/NBD prediction
+3. check RSS of linear vs BG/NBD
 3. Ppt
 4. Report
 5. Weekness of liner regression in orginal (multimulticollinearity)

 ## To do list in 14/3 meeting